Lykele Faber

 Lykele Faber, also given as Lijkele Faber (Koudekerk aan den Rijn, 14 September 1919 - Vernon, British Columbia, 3 October 2009) was a Dutch commando and radio operator during World War II.
 He took part in the Battle of Arnhem and helped organize the Dutch resistance.
 In recognition of his services, Faber was decorated with the Dutch Bronze Cross (1945) and Cross of Merit (1945) and the British King's Medal for Courage in the Cause of Freedom (1947), among others.

 Military career

 First mission

-Faber was working for the Dutch postal service PTT in 1943 when he came into contact with the Dutch resistance movement through relatives of his fiancee.
+Faber was working for the Dutch postal service PTT in 1943 when he came into contact with the Dutch resistance movement through relatives of his fiancée.
 He joined the resistance and was tasked with carrying a map to London showing the German defenses along the Scheldt estuary.
 Faber successfully managed to find his way to London by way of Paris and Spain.

 Battle of Arnhem

 After Faber had been checked and approved by the Dutch and British secret service, he joined a group of Dutchmen being trained for Operation Jedburgh, which involved secret agents being parachuted behind enemy lines to conduct sabotage and guerrilla actions and organize local resistance groups.
 Faber received training in the Scottish Highlands as a communications specialist, and was also trained in parachute jumping, first from balloons and then from planes.
 He completed his training with the rank of sergeant.

 Shortly after, on 17 September 1944, Faber landed near Son as the radio operator of Jedburgh team Daniel II.
 He used the assumed name of Lodewijck Fokker for this mission.
 Faber was in charge of maintaining the radio communications of the American 101st Airborne Division during the Battle of Arnhem.
 However, the radio equipment was lost during the landing.
 Following the Allied defeat at Arnhem, Faber returned to London by way of Brussels.